-Now’s a good time to move evergreen shrubs.
+Late March, when the soil is a bit warmer is a great time to move evergreen shrubs.
 Wherever possible, prune back up to half of the top growth first – to reduce the stress on the roots and so ensure re-establishment is more successful (just be aware this might not be possible with conifers without ruining the shape).
 Water the soil around the plant thoroughly the day before moving, dig up as big a root ball as you can manage to lift and replant in well-prepared soil to help improve root growth and re-establishment.
 Firm the soil around the root ball, water in well and keep well watered during dry periods for the first year.
 Tall plants may need staking to help keep the roots secure while they’re establishing.
-Should it still be chilly or windy, simply protect the leaves with some fleece.
+If it’s still a bit chilly or windy, just protect the leaves with some fleece.

 While you’re waiting for the temperatures to pick up why not make the most of the bright and charmingly chilly days by giving the BBQ a test run.
 There’s something amazing about cooking and eating outdoors even if you do still need a jacket!
 Make it extra cosy with outdoor lights and a chimenea or fire pit – perfect for the cooler evenings.